 |Address of the data is deleted from the master file table (MFT), and the space is marked as available in the MFT.

-overwritten with specific binary patterns, resulting in the sanitization of storage media beyond data recovery.
+|Data is overwritten with specific binary patterns, resulting in the sanitization of storage media beyond data recovery.

-by using Shift + Del command in Windows or Option + Command + Delete in macOS.
+|‘Manual’ by using Shift + Del command in Windows or Option + Command + Delete in macOS.
 Alternatively, the data can be manually emptied from the Recycle Bin or Trash for permanent deletion.

-of empty storage space for fresh usage.
+|Creation of empty storage space for fresh usage.
 However, deleted data is present in the system in a readable form by any DIY software.

-data is overwritten, and the drive is available for reuse without any traces
+|All the data is overwritten, and the drive is available for reuse without any traces of data left behind.

-data can be recovered using a DIY data recovery tool or manual/lab
+|Deleted data can be recovered using a DIY data recovery tool or manual/lab techniques.

-data is no longer present on the system & cannot be retrieved by any means – software or in-lab methods/techniques.
+|Erased data is no longer present on the system & cannot be retrieved by any means – software or in-lab methods/techniques.

 Data Deletion: A Note on Public Awareness